Daniel-J-S/seir-flex-426/src/course-materials/additional-resources/install-fest-linux.md

 1. First, create the file: touch ~/.gitignore_global
 1. Next, configure git to use this file: git config --global core.excludesfile ~/.gitignore_global
 1. Finally, lets put some good stuff in there (.gitignore_global):

+A. `nano ~/.gitignore_global` - opens the file in the nano text editor.

+B. Copy the contents from the code block below.

+C. `ctrl+v` in nano to paste them in

+D. `ctrl+x` which will prompt you to save, hit y for yes then hit enter, then enter again.

 ```shell
 # This is a list of rules for ignoring files in every Git repositories on your computer.